donia-lab/MetaBGC/MetaBGC-V1/README.md

 	```
 	A. --table, required=True: Path of tab-delimited abundance table,unique-biosynthetic-reads-abundance-table.txt, produced by MetaBGC-Quantify.
-	B. --max_dist, required=False: Maximum Pearson distance between two reads to be in the same cluster.
+	B. --max_dist, required=True: Maximum Pearson distance between two reads to be in the same cluster.
 (Def.=0.1)
-	C. --min_samples, required=False: Minimum number of samples required for a cluster.
+	C. --min_samples, required=True: Minimum number of samples required for a cluster.
 If min_samples > 1, noise are labelled as -1.
 (Def.=1).
 	D. --threads, required=False: Number of CPU threads.
 (Def.=1)
 	```